ABDULSABOOR1995/Optimization-of-Healthcare-Network-Facility-Staff/README.md

 [Table of Content](#toc)

 ### 4. Data Manipulation:
-After that, we 'll manipulate or prepare data in the format that is suitable for finding solution of the problem.
+After that, we 'll manipulate or prepare data in the format that is suitable for finding the solution to the problem.
 <br><br><br>
 ![Screenshot_51](https://user-images.githubusercontent.com/46135898/68156685-1aa4bc80-ff6e-11e9-850c-0e50f7e94186.png)
 <br><br><br>